peteshand/keyboard/README.md

 } ).shift(true).ctrl(true).alt(false);
 ```

-If a modifier is not set then the callback will be triggered regardless of it the modifier is being pressed or not.
-So in the below case the callback will be triggered when the A key is pressed while both Shift and Ctrl are held down and Alt is pressed or not pressed.
+If a modifier is not set then the callback will be triggered regardless of if the modifier is being pressed or not.
+So in the below case, the callback will be triggered when the A key is pressed while both Shift and Ctrl are held down and Alt is pressed or not pressed.

 ```